U.S. sues Lockheed, others for alleged kickbacks on nuclear site cleanup

 WASHINGTON (Reuters) - The United States has sued Lockheed Martin Corp, Lockheed Martin Services Inc, and Mission Support Alliance LLC, as well as a Lockheed executive for alleged false claims and kickbacks on a multibillion-dollar contract to clean up a nuclear site, the Justice Department said on Friday.

 The complaint alleges Lockheed paid more than $1 million to Mission Support Alliance executives in order to win a $232 million subcontract for providing management and technology support at the Hanford, Washington site from 2010 through the middle of 2016 at inflated rates.

 It also says the defendants lied about the amount of profit included in Lockheed’s billing rates.

+Representatives for Lockheed Martin did not immediately respond to requests for comment.

 At the time, MSA was owned by Lockheed Martin Integrated Technology LLC, Jacobs Engineering Group Inc., and Centerra Group.
 It awarded the subcontract to Lockheed’s technology group without competition, according to the Justice Department.